Durham Trademark Registration

 What John’s quick search failed to reveal was a popular magazine by the same title with circulation throughout the southeast.
 He’s surprised to receive a cease and desist letter a few months after launching his now successful app.
 Instead of saving money, as he’d hoped, John must now rebrand his business and potentially pay costly legal fees as well.

-At Gerben Law Firm, we can assist you in conducting a proper trademark search and registering for your trademark.
+At Gerben IP, we can assist you in conducting a proper trademark search and registering for your trademark.
 Call us for a complimentary trademark consultation and begin the process of protecting your business today!

 A trademark is a distinguishing word, phrase, symbol, sound, or design that represents a business.
 Examples may include brand names, logos, slogans, and even a catch phrase related to a particular product or service.